 Yellow starthistle management includes hand pulling, mowing, and herbicide treatments depending on site location and conditions.
 Yosemite National Park has two five-person crews—led by Heather Smith and Aaron Peters — that control yellow starthistle-infested sites within the Park and also contract herbicide applications to control yellow starthistle and other invasive plants on adjoining Forest Service and BLM land.

-Milestone® at 5 to 7 fluid ounces per acre (fl oz/A) is applied within the Park, and Transline® or Roundup* is used on other federal partner lands.
-“In El Portal on the west side of Yosemite National Park, infestations of yellow starthistle have been controlled with Milestone or Roundup depending on location and plant phenology since 2009,” explains Dickman.
+Milestone® at 5 to 7 fluid ounces per acre (fl oz/A) is applied within the Park, and Transline® or glyphosate is used on other federal partner lands.
+“In El Portal on the west side of Yosemite National Park, infestations of yellow starthistle have been controlled with Milestone or Roundup (glyphosate) depending on location and plant phenology since 2009,” explains Dickman.

 This area is the leading edge of yellow starthistle in the Merced River Canyon, and infestations are found on slopes ranging from 30 to 60 degrees.
 Crews use ropes for fall protection on the steepest slopes or drag hose-lines up to 400 feet to treat infestations on upper canyon slopes and hilltops.
 Smaller bluffs and rock outcrops along the highway have successfully been treated from a cherry picker type lift.